Brett and Barbara in SFO for the week.

 * * * *

 Getting the trailer warmed up takes forever.
-On my laptop, the nice “touch-to-click” function (and “stroke-to-lift”) doesn’t work in the trackpad’s ordinarily sensuous little rectangle.
+On my laptop, the nice “touch-to-click” function (and “stroke-to-drag”) doesn’t work in the trackpad’s ordinarily sensuous little rectangle.
 Either it’s my own finger-numbness or it’s the platinum surface: we’re both cold.
 The spark won’t pass.

 * * * *